 Some women have difficulty conceiving naturally and need in vitro fertilisation (IVF) will also need progesterone from the time of implantation until the placenta is producing enough progesterone to keep the embryo going.
 There are several different types of IVF treatment today, but they all need plenty of progesterone in the first few weeks.

-Bleeding in early pregnancy is always a worry.
-The patient is naturally wondering whether it is the end of the pregnancy or not.
-If bleeding is scanty and does not contain clots or foetal tissue, then with rest, there is a chance that all will be well and that a normal pregnancy will continue.
-This applies particularly if the bleeding comes at the expected time of the first missed period.
-If it is accompanied by excessive vomiting and early pregnancy symptoms, then again the patient will benefit from progesterone therapy in a dose sufficient to ease the symptoms.
-However, after the delivery the doctor is left wondering if the pregnancy would have continued even if progesterone had not been given.
+Bleeding in early pregnancy can be a source of concern.
+Naturally, the patient may be anxious, contemplating whether this indicates the end of the pregnancy.
+If the bleeding is light and does not include clots or fetal tissue, there is a possibility that, with adequate rest, everything will turn out fine and that the pregnancy can proceed normally.
+This is especially true if the bleeding coincides with the anticipated timing of the first missed period.
+If the bleeding is accompanied by severe nausea and other early pregnancy symptoms, the patient may benefit from progesterone therapy at a dosage sufficient to alleviate these symptoms.
+However, after delivery, the doctor may ponder whether the pregnancy would have continued even without the administration of progesterone.

-PND tends to occur in women who have suffered from severe PMS and in those who have already suffered from PND or puerperal psychosis after a previous pregnancy, and it may come unexpectedly after a perfectly normal pregnancy and delivery.
-It can be successfully avoided if arrangements are made during the pregnancy with the general practitioner, obstetrician and midwife.
-After the baby has been safely delivered, the mother should be given the first of seven daily progesterone injections: of 100 mg followed by 400 mg progesterone suppositories twice daily for the next two months or until normal menstruation returns.
-Menstruation is not likely to return until after breastfeeding has finished, so if the mother is feeling well and plans to continue breastfeeding for many months, the progesterone can be stopped after two months, if the symptoms come back, the progesterone should be restarted.
+PND often arises in women who have experienced severe PMS or who have a history of PND or puerperal psychosis following a prior pregnancy.
+It can unexpectedly manifest after a seemingly normal pregnancy and delivery.
+However, it can be effectively prevented by coordinating with the general practitioner, obstetrician, and midwife during pregnancy.
+Once the baby is safely born, the mother should receive the first of seven daily progesterone injections of 100 mg, followed by 400 mg progesterone suppositories twice daily for the ensuing two months or until normal menstruation resumes.
+Since menstruation is unlikely to return until after breastfeeding is completed, if the mother is feeling well and intends to continue breastfeeding for an extended period, progesterone may be discontinued after two months.
+Should any symptoms reoccur, the progesterone treatment should be resumed.

 Please read my page on Miscarriages.

-A big thank you to the late Dr Kittie Dalton who has helped so many women with PND and who are battling to conceive.
-Her knowledge has helped so many women today.
-I urge you to read her books:
+A heartfelt thank you to the late Dr. Kittie Dalton, whose invaluable support has transformed the lives of countless women facing PND and striving to conceive.
+Her expertise has provided guidance to so many women today.
+I encourage you to explore her books.

 Nicola - by Nicola (with Sydney Higgins) Owen (Author)